 Custody, Care and Control

-There is a presumption that prenuptial and postnuptial agreements relating to the custody are unenforceable unless it is clearly demonstrated by the party relying on the agreement that it is in the best interests of the child.
+As stated in TQ v TR and Another Appeal SGCA 6, there is a presumption that prenuptial and postnuptial agreements relating to the custody are unenforceable unless it is clearly demonstrated by the party relying on the agreement that it is in the best interests of the child.
 This is because the Court presumes that the agreement focuses on the will and interests of the parents rather than the welfare of the child, which is the paramount consideration of the court.

 It should be noted that the content of the prenuptial agreement may indeed coincide with the welfare of the child.
 However, the court would nevertheless be the final arbiter as to the appropriateness of the custody arrangements in the agreement.

 When parties enter into postnuptial agreements, they would engage in discussions of their expectations.
 While the possibility of a divorce is a difficult topic to broach, it would help both parties to have clarity on their respective positions in the unfortunate event of a divorce.